123456lugc/Data-Analysis-Marketing/README.md

 | **Camp 2** | **$17,037** | **$34,890** | **2.05× ✅** | 881,158 |
 | Camp 3 | $7,467 | $10,839 | 1.45× | 202,543 |

 **Recommendation:** Campaign 2 delivers the highest ROAS despite receiving only 11% of total budget.
+Campaign 1 receives 85% of spend yet returns less per dollar.
 A controlled budget increase of 20–30% into Campaign 2 is a low-risk, high-confidence optimisation.

 ---